New Custom Field "Found in Version"

 I guess it would be too much to ask for that they will be restricted by "custom fields" of the version itself.

-#31 Updated by Dipan Mehta 11 months ago
+#31 Updated by Dipan Mehta about 1 year ago

 Well looks like the demand of this is really there with multiple issues.